Sandy likely to shut at least two NJ nuclear reactors

 Nuclear power represents about 18 percent of the generating capacity in the U.S. Mid-Atlantic region.
 One megawatt powers about 1,000 homes.

-A few reactors in the area were already shut for refuelling or other maintenance, including Exelon's Oyster Creek in New Jersey, PSEG's Salem 2 in New Jersey, and PPL's Susquehanna in Pennsylvania.
+A few reactors in the area were already shut for refueling or other maintenance, including Exelon's Oyster Creek in New Jersey, PSEG's Salem 2 in New Jersey, and PPL's Susquehanna in Pennsylvania.

-Both Salem Unit 1 and Hope Creek were at full power Monday morning and the refuelling work on Salem Unit 2 was suspended by 6 p.m.
+Both Salem Unit 1 and Hope Creek were at full power Monday morning and the refueling work on Salem Unit 2 was suspended by 6 p.m.
 EDT Sunday, Delmar said.

 WIND AND FLOOD WATER